Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Nested Pseudotrees

 Refer to \cref{fig:case-C-pseudotree}.
 Let $g$ be the unique face of $G_2$ that is incident to $u$ and $v$ (this face is unique because otherwise $u$ and $v$ would be a $2$-cut, but this is not possible by \Cref{lem:twocut}).
 Let $d$ be any cycle-vertex of $g$.
 Let $G'_2$ be the graph obtained by adding the edges $(u,d)$ and $(v,d)$ to $G_2$.
 Observe that, $G'_2$ is a cycle-tree and, like $G_2$, it is $3$-connected.
 Let $Q$ be the path between $u$ and $v$ in the tree of $G'_2$.
 Let $x$ be the neighbor of $u$ in $Q$.
 Consider the face $f$ of $G'_2$ having the edge $(u,x)$ on its boundary that does not contain $v$.
 Let $w$ be the first cycle-vertex that is encountered when traversing the boundary of $f$ starting from $x$ and avoiding $u$.
 Let $\rho$ be the tree-vertex preceding $w$ in such a traversal (notice that $\rho$ may coincide with $x$).
-Let $G^-$ and $G^*$ be the path-trees constructed from $G'_2$ as described before the proof \cref{lem:psn-triconnected-cycle-trees-graph}, with respect to $w$ and $\rho$ (in this context, $G'_2$ plays the role of $G$, $w$ plays the role of $v$, and the role of the selected neighbor of $v$ that is the root of $G^*$ is played by $\rho$; refer to \cref{fig:$3$-connected-cycle-tree}).
+Let $G^*$ be the path-tree illustrated in~\cref{fig:case-C-pseudotree}. $G^*$ is constructed from $G'_2$ by removing $w$ from the cycle-tree and by choosing $\rho$ as the root vertex of $G^*$ (see also the construction before the proof \cref{lem:psn-triconnected-cycle-trees-graph}).
 Let $\Gamma^*$ be the planar straight-line drawing of $G^*$ inside an equilateral triangle, obtained by applying \cref{lem:psn-almost-$3$-connected}.
 Let $\Gamma'_2$ be a planar straight-line drawing of $G'_2$ such that $\psn(\Gamma'_2) \leq \psn(\Gamma^*) + \Delta$, obtained by applying \cref{lem:psn-triconnected-cycle-trees-graph} starting from $\Gamma^*$.
 By our selection of $\rho$, we have that in any SPQ-tree of $G^*$ the vertex $x$ is the root of a P-node $\mu$ having two consecutive children $\nu$ and $\nu'$ sharing the cycle-vertex~$d$.
-Moreover, we have that the edge $(u,d)$ belongs to the right path $R$ of the pertinent graph $G_{\nu}$ of $\nu$, and that the edge $(v,d)$ belongs to the left path $L$ of the pertinent graph $G_{\nu'}$ of $\nu'$, unless they have been contracted because they had degree $2$ after the removal of $(u,v)$.
-In the latter case, if $u$ (resp. $v$) has been contracted we first reinsert it in the drawing by subdividing the edge incident to $d$ that belongs to $R$ (resp. to $L$).
+Moreover, we have that the edge $(u,d)$ belongs to the right path $R$ of the pertinent graph $G_{\nu}$ of $\nu$, and that the edge $(v,d)$ belongs to the left path $L$ of the pertinent graph $G_{\nu'}$ of $\nu'$, unless they have been contracted because they had degree $2$ after the removal of~$(u,v)$.
+In the latter case, if $u$ (resp. $v$) has been contracted we first reinsert it in the drawing by subdividing the edge incident to $d$ that belongs to $R$ (resp. to~$L$).
 Since, in $\Gamma^*$, the path $R$ is $\leftx$-monotone and the path $L$ is $\rightx$-monotone, except possibly for the last edges of such paths incident to the root $x$ of $\mu$, it is possible to draw the edge $(u,v)$ in $\Gamma^*$, and thus in $\Gamma'_2$, without introducing any crossings, possibly using an additional slope.
-This concludes the construction of the drawing $\Gamma_2$ of $G_2 \cup (u,v)$.
-In particular, $\Gamma_1$ and subsequently $\Gamma$ can be obtained starting from $\Gamma_2$ as previously described. \end{proof}
+This concludes the construction of the drawing~$\Gamma_2$ of $G_2 \cup (u,v)$.
+Drawings $\Gamma_1$ and $\Gamma$ can, in fact, be obtained starting from $\Gamma_2$ as previously described. \end{proof}